Chicago Apartment Fire Safety: Who Can Be Held Accountable?

 • Working fire escapes for large buildings.

-• Basements, cellars, and attics must be free of excess materials that pose a fire hazard.
+• Basements, cellars, and attics must be free of clutter that pose a fire hazard.

 • Hallways and stairwells must have adequate lighting, including emergency lighting.